-- safely using the pedestrian crossings on the Pacific Highway adjacent to the school and outside Asquith Railway Station - crossing only on the green walk sign - modelling safe road use and behaviour for younger students - using the footpaths when walking to and from the railway station to the school. - using identified pedestrian / cycling entry / exit path(s) - wearing bicycle helmets when cycling

-- walking bicycles within the school grounds and to the pedestrian crossing - boarding, travelling and alighting from buses and trains safely - quickly leaving the train station and not hanging around - observing safe behaviours when travelling on buses on school activities and to/from school - wearing seatbelts when travelling as car passengers - being a responsible passenger in a car - placing bicycles on the bicycle rack adjacent to the administration building.
-Bicycles must be left in the racks during the day and this area is out of bounds to all students. - observing the road rules when parking on Pacific Highway and, in particular, not parking on the bend outside the school - following the school procedures for passengers and drivers when using a motor vehicle on any school activity - observing particular safety precautions on excursions, school activities, excursions and around the school - not riding or bringing scooters, skateboards or rollerblades to school.
+- safely crossing only at the pedestrian crossings at Hyacinth Street as they walk to and from school to the train station. - safely crossing only on the green walk sign at the Asquith Railway Station traffic lights - modelling safe road use and behaviour for younger students - using the footpaths when walking to and from the railway station to the school. - using identified pedestrian / cycling entry / exit path(s) - wearing bicycle helmets when cycling - walking bicycles within the school grounds and to the pedestrian crossing - boarding, travelling and alighting from buses and trains safely - quickly leaving the train station and not hanging around - observing safe behaviours when travelling on buses on school activities and to/from school - wearing seatbelts when travelling as car passengers - being a responsible passenger in a car - placing bicycles on the bicycle rack adjacent to the administration building.
+Bicycles must be left in the racks during the day and this area is out of bounds to all students. - observing the road rules when parking near the school - following the school procedures for passengers and drivers when using a motor vehicle on any school activity - observing particular safety precautions on excursions, school activities, excursions and around the school - Scooters and skateboards must not be brought to school at any time or for any reason.
+They can pose a threat to the safety of the rider and are not needed.
+This policy forms part of the published ABHS School Values of the school.